 Andrew Carnegie built 660 libraries in the UK for the benefit of all.
 The buildings tend to be beautiful old Victorian structures, full of character and a great selection of books.
 London has 19, including the Grade II listed Herne Hill Carnegie Library, meaning you are likely to be near one of these peaceful study places wherever you live.

-Most libraries have been absorbed into local council’s library schemes, meaning they are free to use and tend to be open late.
+Most libraries have been absorbed into the local council’s library schemes, meaning they are free to use and tend to be open late.

 Easily accessible in central London, these three squares are usually full of students reading on the grass and on benches.
 If you like to work outside, these squares offer somewhere to come on a sunny evening and study in a new setting.
 Being around several university buildings and halls, you will be surrounded by other students – making this a sociable and productive place to work.